What is Machine Learning?

 - These methods exploit the idea that even though the group memberships of the unlabeled data are unknown, this data carries important information about the group parameters.

-- Reinforcement learning algorithm (called the agent) continuously learns from the environment in an iterative fashion.
+- The reinforcement learning algorithm (called the agent) continuously learns from the environment in an iterative fashion.
 In the process, the agent learns from its experiences of the environment until it explores the full range of possible states.

 - Reinforcement Learning allows machines and software agents to automatically determine the ideal behavior within a specific context, in order to maximize its performance.
 Simple reward feedback is required for the agent to learn its behavior; this is known as the reinforcement signal.